rugglcon/pydolist/README.md

 A simple TODO app written in Python 3.

 ## Getting Started
 For development and testing, fork this repository.
 No special python packages or modules are needed.
-To run PyDo in the current directory, do:
+To run PyDo, first follow the installation instructions, then do:
 ```
 pydo